 Suicide is a leading cause of death among men and women, from adolescence to middle age.
 By age 40, 50% of our population will have, or have had, a mental illness.

 Are you considering a career in community mental health?
-Wondering what your job options are, or which educational credentials employers are looking for?
+Wondering what your job options are, or what training you need to get started?

 Community Mental Health Worker

 A Community Mental Health Worker helps implement a variety of social assistance programs to support people with mental illness and psychotic disorders.

 They are employed by social service and government agencies, mental health agencies, group homes, school boards, correctional facilities and other establishments.

 Community Mental Health Workers are often part of a team, which may include psychiatrists, psychiatric nurses, social workers, and clinical program managers.
 Typical responsibilities of this role include:

 ☑️ Performing mental health assessments and intakes

 ☑️ Developing an individualized plan of service based on each client’s needs and goals

 ☑️ Coordinating emergency housing/shelter for people in crisis